patalas/patalas.github.io/index.md

 # Right Mix of Contribution and Expertise

-Many long and short term projects testify my expert knowledge and my contribution to bring the project forward to a successful finish.
+Many long and short term contributions testify my expert knowledge and my contribution to bring the project forward to a successful finish.
 With a understanding of the customer’s business and needs I work every day with companies in Europe to accomplish outstanding results.

 # Boost Your Development!
  <div class="profile-container">